U.S. Women's Open

-Since 2018, the U.S. Women's Open has normally been held prior to its men's counterpart (rather than following it and the U.S. Senior Open).
-When announcing this schedule change, the USGA stated that it would "provide optimum playing conditions for the world's best players across a broader variety of the country's finest golf courses."
+Since 2018, the U.S. Women's Open has normally been held prior to its men's counterpart rather than following it and the U.S. Senior Open.
+In announcing this schedule change, the USGA stated that it would "provide optimum playing conditions for the world's best players across a broader variety of the country's finest golf courses."

 The playoff format was modified in 2018, reduced from three to two aggregate holes, followed by sudden death.
 The last 18-hole playoff was in 2006; the three-hole playoff was introduced the following year and used in 2011 and 2016.

+In 2024, the USGA announced a new presenting sponsor, Ally Financial, and an increase in prize money.
+There was also a change to the winner's share of the purse, with the men's and women's open winner earning 20% of the total; $2.4 million for that year's Women's Open winner.

 Qualification

 The U.S. Women's Open is open to any professional or amateur female golfer.
 Amateurs must have an up-to-date USGA Handicap Index not exceeding 2.4, lowered in 2014 from 4.4 in 2013.
 Players may obtain a place by being exempt or by competing successfully in qualifying.

 In 2002, a two-stage method of qualification was introduced: 18 holes for local qualifying and 36 holes for sectional qualifying.
 In 2010, the qualification process reverted to a single sectional stage of 36 holes played on a single day.

 The criteria for exemption from qualifying has changed through the years.
 In 2010, there were eleven exemption categories, including winners of the U.S. Women's Open for the last ten years, winners of the other three majors for the last five years, the top 50 from the previous year's LPGA Tour money list, the top five from the previous year's Japan LPGA Tour, Korea LPGA Tour, and Ladies European Tour money lists, and official winners of LPGA co-sponsored events for the 52-week period prior to the U.S. Women's Open.

 There is no upper or lower age limit.
 The youngest-ever qualifiers were 11-year-old Lucy Li in 2014, and 12-year-old Lexi Thompson in 2007.